 |Stiffness: Stiff||Sizing: One to 1.5 sizes down|

 They’re fairly stiff and supportive which will help with reducing any foot pain from small holds.
 The inner is soft and comfy, with a roomy toe box for no painful toes.
-The rubber is a mix of softer, sticky grip and more durable for sandpaper gym walls.
+The rubber is sticky but fairly tough and is built to last beginners a little longer on sandpaper gym walls.